-Bone Grafting, often performed in tandem with surgical extractions, is a regenerative procedure, meaning that it restores bone and tissue integrity.
-Bone grafting is done in conjunction with visually, minimally invasive surgical procedures for regeneration of bone around roots of periodontally involved teeth.
+Bone Regeneration, often performed in tandem with surgical extractions, is a regenerative procedure, meaning that it restores bone and tissue integrity.
+Bone regeneration is done in conjunction with visually, minimally invasive surgical procedures for regeneration of bone around roots of periodontally involved teeth.
 Any person with newly missing teeth experiences decreased bone support.
 Furthermore, over time the quality and quantity of bone surrounding a tooth extraction site diminishes.
-Bone graft procedures are designed to help create necessary bone support and restore bone functionality that often results from bone deterioration accompanying periodontal disease or tooth extractions.
+Bone regeneration procedures are designed to help create necessary bone support and restore bone functionality that often results from bone deterioration accompanying periodontal disease or tooth extractions.

 Consequences of Bone Loss